sailpoint-oss/golang-sdk/api_v2025/docs/Methods/TaggedObjectsAPI.md

 	"context"
 	"fmt"
 	"os"
-   ""
+  v2025 "github.com/sailpoint-oss/golang-sdk/v2/api_v2025"
-	openapiclient "github.com/sailpoint-oss/golang-sdk/v2"
+	sailpoint "github.com/sailpoint-oss/golang-sdk/v2"
 )

 func main() {
-    type_ := ROLE # string | The type of tagged object to update. # string | The type of tagged object to update. id := ef38f94347e94562b5bb8424a56397d8 # string | The ID of the object reference to update. # string | The ID of the object reference to update. taggedObject := fmt.Sprintf(`{
+    type_ := `ROLE` // string | The type of tagged object to update. # string | The type of tagged object to update. id := `ef38f94347e94562b5bb8424a56397d8` // string | The ID of the object reference to update. # string | The ID of the object reference to update. taggedObject := fmt.Sprintf(`{
           "objectRef" : {
             "name" : "William Wilson",